Updated on February 26, 2023

 Superboy rescues a lost explorer, who’d discovered a Kryptonian city that’d landed on Earth.
 Said explorer’s accomplice uses the city’s Kryptonian weapons to try to fight Superboy.

 As for the “team-up” in this issue?
-Besides with “Superman” (the explorer in disguise), it’s revealed that the explorer is… Professor Olsen, the father of the preschool-aged Jimmy Olsen seen at the start and end of the story.
+Besides “Superman” (the explorer in disguise), it’s revealed that the explorer is… Professor Olsen, the father of the preschool-aged Jimmy Olsen seen at the start and end of the story.
 Presumably, sometime after this story, Jimmy’s family moved from Smallville, per this and later stories, including the next one below.

 DC’s apparently taken this and a few other stories in the collection from later Silver/Bronze Age reprints, as Superboy’s dialogue in one scene is clearly altered to reference “the rays of my heat vision.”
 The original story, of course, would’ve used “the heat of his x-ray vision,” which is how Clark melted things in 1950s stories.
 Heat vision doesn’t become a separate power until the early 60s; quite late in Superman’s powers development, but true.